 While most kids souvenirs will be cast aside more quickly than the exchange rate can change, I usually let my girls make their own choices (with my input and strong direction).
 I find it is best to give each child a set amount of money for the trip – and once it's gone, it's gone.

 Stuffed animals.
 I try to avoid bringing home any “stuffies” from vacations as we already have so many.
-But who can resist a small stuffed sheep- you are in Ireland, after all- or a bear emblazoned with “Cliffs of Moher”?
-On our last trip, we returned with stuffed donkeys from The Donkey Sanctuary, as each adorable donkey's purchase helps raise funds.
-We also adopted a sweet donkey named Ritchie who, much to my daughters’ sorrow, had to remain in Ireland.
+But who can resist a small stuffed sheep (you are in Ireland, after all)?
+On our last trip, we returned with stuffed donkeys from The Donkey Sanctuary, as each adorable donkey's purchase helps raise funds to care for the animals.

 Pet rock.
 If you venture to the Connemara region, a pet rock of Connemara marble, with wide smile and googlie eyes, is a fun trinket.
 Ours is named Mara.

 Shells.
 It won't cost you anything but time to explore an Irish beach searching for shells and sea glass.

 Irish coins.
 A continuing favorite in our home are our sióg pingin or “faerie coins“.
 1¢ and 2¢ Irish euros make terrific souvenirs.
 Ours are in small trinket boxes with faeries on top.

 Best Ireland Souvenirs for Women

-- Connemara Marble coasters.
-Gorgeous, everlasting and handy, these coasters will have you reliving your trip to Ireland every time you have guests.
+Connemara Marble coasters.
+Gorgeous, everlasting, and handy, these coasters will have you reliving your trip to Ireland every time you have guests.

-- Kerry Glass.
+Kerry Glass.
 Handblown glass from County Kerry is swirled through with beautiful greens and blues.

 Woolens.
 Sweaters, hats, bags, and blankets… You'll find woolen mill shops across Ireland, tempting you with their creations.

 Best Ireland Souvenirs for Men

-- Potcheen.
+Potcheen.
 Irish moonshine.
 Poítín means “little pot”, in reference to the very small pot stills in which it was brewed in remote parts of Ireland.
 Named illegal in 1661, a few distilleries now produce it legally.